edithkaren/Sunnyside-landing-page/README.md

-# 🎯 Frontend Mentor - Sunnyside Agency Landing Page Solution
+Sunnyside Landing Page

-This is a solution to the [Sunnyside Agency Landing Page Challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/sunnyside-agency-landing-page-7yVs3B6ef).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.
+This is a solution to the [Sunnyside  Landing Page ]
 ## 📜 Table of contents

 - [Overview](#overview)